 Priming and Painting

-Before the vises could be primed and painted any remaining dust and dirt had to be removed using isopropyl alcohol and clean rags.
+Before the vices could be primed and painted any remaining dust and dirt had to be removed using isopropyl alcohol and clean rags.
 The areas which did not need to be painted were covered in masking tape and then sprayed using Red Oxide primer and left for two days to fully dry.

-The two coats of enamel paint were applied using a small brush as we do not have access to spaying equipment and left to dry for 24 hours between each layer.
+The two coats of enamel paint were applied using a small brush as we do not have access to spaying equipment and were left to dry for 24 hours between each layer.
 It was left for several days to fully harden before assembly.
 Using a spray system would have given a smoother overall finish but as they are being used in our workshop the brushed finish was good enough.

 Grease was added to the threaded sections and mating surfaces.